nodenogg-in/alpha-p2p/docs/index.md

       link: /principles/
 ---

-# Welcome to nodenogg.in
+# Messy multiplayer thinking

-nodenogg.in is a tool that increases participation in feedback and critiques.
+## nodenogg.in is an in-person collaborative multiscreen web tool that increases participation in feedback and critiques.

+It increases participation in feedback and critiques.
 It is deliberately made to improve student and staff confidence, project outcomes and enhance a community of practice.